ebariaux/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ```

 The response uses HTTP response code 204 No Content.
 In this case we are using
-`append` `actionType`, which is for adding entities and attribute.
+`append` `actionType`, which is for adding entities and attributes.
 We can also use
 `update` to change an attribute in one entity (temperature in Room3) and another
-attribute in other (pressure in Room4), leaving the other attributes untouched.
+attribute in another (pressure in Room4), leaving the other attributes untouched.

 ```
 curl -v localhost:1026/v2/op/update -s -S -H 'Content-Type: application/json' -d @- <<EOF